noanabeshima/convnext-interp/README.md

 Note that the `convnext` module has a different license than the rest of the repository as it is mostly composed of code from [the ConvNext repository](https://github.com/facebookresearch/ConvNeXt).

 `imagenet_val/ordered_class_labels.txt` is slightly edited to be more human interpretable.

+In addition to the packages in requirements.txt, this requires PyTorch installed.